Buffalo is on the comeback trail. It’s the place to be when moving from NYC, especially if your goal is to stay in the state.

 You’ll find four border crossing areas into Canada in the Buffalo area.
 That makes it easy to explore what lies north of the border.
 Depending on the exchange rate at the time, you can find some decent shopping deals up there.
 It’s also a lot of fun to experience Niagara Falls from the other side.

-When you move to Buffalo, you’ll be part of a city that is on the up-and-up.
+When you move to Buffalo, you’ll be part of a city on the up and up.
 Although this transition isn’t always easy, it is often rewarding.